 The GASB encourages its grant recipients and other academics with whom it conducts research to submit the results of their research for publication in a journal after the research results have been submitted to the GASB.
 Because the research that is most useful to the GASB is applied research, we support work that is part of a larger research effort.
 Therefore, the GASB generally supports academics gathering additional data that would be needed for publication.

 If you have an idea for research that would benefit the GASB or are seeking the GASB’s assistance with your research, please contact Tammy Waymire, senior research manager and the GASB liaison to the academic community, at 203-956-5376 or firstname.lastname@example.org.

-HOW ARE ACADEMICS INVOLVED IN STANDARDS SETTING?In addition to conducting relevant research, academics are an important voice throughout the standards-setting process.
+HOW ARE ACADEMICS INVOLVED IN STANDARD SETTING?In addition to conducting relevant research, academics are an important voice throughout the standard-setting process.

 - Academics are represented on the Board (click here for a list of GASB members with academic affiliations).